usagov/usagov-2021/README.md

    You can run `npx cypress run --spec cypress/e2e` to run the entire test suite, or specify a smaller subset like `cypress/e2e/functional`.

-   The **Report** will be written to `automated_tests/e2e-cypress/cypress/reports/html/index.html` and you can open it in your web browser by navigating to that file and opening it.
+   The **Report** will be written to `automated_tests/e2e-cypress/cypress/reports/html/index.html` and you can open it in your web browser by navigating to that file.
 Cypress will report that it wrote the tests to `/app/e2e-cypress/cypress/reports/html/index.html`, which is the location of that file in the volume mounted to the cypress docker container.

 **Note:** The first time you run `bin/init`, it will create the `env.local.cypress` file by copying `env.default.cypress`.
 The default `cypressBaseUrl` in that file should be correct for running tests against your local dev site.

 ## Setup for running Cypress interactively
 You will need an X11 server on your computer, so that Cypress can open a web browser in an X window you can interact with.

 ### On MacOS, install XQuartz
 This setup is based on information from these guides:
 * [How to Run Cypress in Docker With a Single Command](https://www.cypress.io/blog/2019/05/02/run-cypress-with-a-single-docker-command#Interactive-mode)
 * [Running GUI applications using Docker for Mac](https://sourabhbajaj.com/blog/2017/02/07/gui-applications-docker-mac/)